emmt/OptimPackNextGen.jl/doc/algebra.md

   end
   ```

-TiPi provides reasonably optimized implementations of these methods for Julia
+OptimPack provides reasonably optimized implementations of these methods for
-`Array` types.
-So TiPi can be used out-of-the box if your unknowns are stored
+Julia `Array` types.
+So OptimPack can be used out-of-the box if your unknowns
-in the form of Julia arrays.
-Otherwise, you'll have to implement the above
+are stored in the form of Julia arrays.
+Otherwise, you'll have to implement
-methods.
+the above methods.

 Note that `length`, `vcreate`, `vcopy!`, `vscale!` and `vfill!` are identical
 or similar to methods already provided by Julia for its arrays but the